lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 -----------------------

-You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected. ``index.docker.io`` is registered by default, and it is a registry provided by Docker.
+You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected. ``cr.backend.ai`` is registered by default, and it is a registry provided by Harbor.

 .. note::
-   In the offline environment, the default Docker registry is not accessible, so click the trash icon on the right to delete it.
+   In the offline environment, the default registry is not accessible, so click the trash icon on the right to delete it.

 Click the refresh icon in Controls to update image metadata for Backend.AI from